Nardianian/csound-vst3/README.md

     enable the __**Send all keyboard input to plug-in...**__ item.

  5. Click on the **_Play_** button to make sure that the .csd compiles and runs.
-You can use a score in your DAW, or a MIDI controlleer, or a virtual keyboard to play notes using the .csd.
+You can use a score in your DAW, or a MIDI controller, or a virtual keyboard to play notes using the .csd.

  7. Save your DAW project, and re-open it to make sure that your plugin